 Peter Turnbull of The Chartered Governance Institute highlighted that “Good governance is simply about operating a firm in a logical, accountable and risk-managed way that creates a bedrock for smooth operations.”
 In terms of practicality, he urged enterprises to adopt a streamlined four-pillar model of good governance consisting of transparency, accountability, fairness and equity and responsibility.

 Gordon Crosbie-Walsh of EquitiesFirst commented that many Asia Pacific markets exceeded expectations and made significant progress towards good governance measures.
-He emphasised that there were still areas for improvement, with board and management diversity in Hong Kong being an example.
+He emphasized that there were still areas for improvement, with board and management diversity in Hong Kong being an example.

 Fiona Nott of The Women’s Foundation revealed that only 14.3% of Hong Kong Hang Seng Index Board’s directorships were held by women, noting that Hong Kong continues to be outpaced by other global financial centres such as Australia, the UK and the US which all have 30% and above female representation.
 Neighbouring economies including Malaysia, Singapore and India have also surpassed Hong Kong.
 Bolder reform is needed for meaningful change, including board gender diversity targets, which if not met, should be mandated through quotas.